 There’s nothing like sprinkle cake to make you feel like a kid again!
 Reminiscent of box cake mix, this homemade version is soft, moist, and loaded with rainbow sprinkles.
 It’s a single layer cake baked in a regular 9-inch cake pan, so it’s perfect for smaller gatherings and celebrations.
 Top with vanilla buttercream for the ultimate birthday treat!

-There’s a lot of recipe testing and baking science background discussed in this post, so feel free to skip it by clicking the Jump-to-Recipe button.
+There’s a lot of recipe testing and baking science background discussed in this post, so feel free to skip it by clicking the button above.

 Do you remember when I shared an updated recipe for my pineapple upside down cake?
 I love looking back at older recipes, reading your reviews, and applying new techniques to make the recipes even better.
 With constant practice and recipe testing comes the opportunity to bring you the best content that I can.
 Baking is truly a science and I’m happy to continue to deliver you well tested and improved recipes!

 I published a homemade sprinkle cake recipe several years ago.
 It’s a wonderful one layer cake, but it often tasted overly dense and was prone to overflowing.
 Though I kept the original recipe written in the notes below, I want to share my new and improved version with you.

 This new sprinkle cake recipe, written below, is much softer than the original.
 Using (1) creamed butter instead of melted, (2) cake flour instead of all-purpose flour, (3) white sugar instead of brown sugar + white, and (4) just egg whites all guarantee a HUGE textural difference.
 I adapted it from my confetti sprinkle cupcakes and it’s nearly the same base as my new pineapple upside down cake, too.
 We’re actually using the same ingredients in the updated recipe– just in different forms, ratios, and amounts.